opnsense/tools/README.md

 How to run individual or composite build steps
 ----------------------------------------------

-Kernel, base, packages and release sets are stored under /tmp/sets
+Kernel, base, packages and release sets are stored under:

+    # make print-SETSDIR

-All final images are stored under /tmp/images
+All final images are stored under:

+    # make print-IMAGESDIR

 Build the userland binaries, bootloader and administrative files: